SquareBracketAssociates/Booklet-CORMAS/Chapters/CORMAS/chap_ecec/ECEC-Model.md

 The model consists of a 2 dimensional grid, wrapped in both axes to avoid edge effects.
 It contains two kinds of entities: plants and foragers.
 The main idea is to study the survival of two populations of agents that depends on the spatial configuration.

-This ECEC model can be found in the github repository here: ...
+This implementation of the ECEC model can be found in the GitHub repository of Cormas.{!footnote|note=https://github.com/cormas/cormas!}

-!!todo Don't forget URL to github.

 ### Basic description